BD-J: Content development

 Content authors have a variety of development strategies available, including the use of traditional Integrated Development Environments (IDEs) like NetBeans or Eclipse, non-programming graphical environments similar to Macromedia Director, or via rendering engines which consume standard data formats such as HTML, XML, or SVG.
 Having a full programming environment available on every Blu-ray Disc player provides developers with a platform for creating content types not bound by the restrictions of standard DVD.
 In addition to the standard BD-J APIs, developers may make use of existing Java libraries and application frameworks, assuming they do not use features outside the constraints of the BD-J platform, include that Java ME only supports Java version 1.3 class files.

 A set of freely available tools that allow Java developers to produce complete disc images incorporating BD-J is available from the HD Cookbook Project.
 In order to test content in a typical development environment (MS Windows), one needs either a PlayStation 3 or a third-party software player for Windows, paying attention to player versions to ensure that the player supports BD-J.

 Because of the many different standards and components involved, creating unified documentation on BD-J has proven to be a challenge.

 Sample code

-The BD-J environment is designed to run Xlets with non-java packages available to take advantage of the features particular to this platform beyond that defined by Java TV.
+The BD-J environment is designed to run Xlets with non-javax.* packages available to take advantage of the features particular to this platform beyond that defined by Java TV.

 Even a simple example such as FirstBDJApp.

-A developer might choose to use not java packages and instead use:
+A developer might choose to use not javax.* packages and instead use: